dagu-org/dagu/README.md

       - step 1                       # [optional] Name of the step to depend on
 ```

-### Environment variables
+### Environment Variables

-You can define Environment variables and refer using `env` field.
+You can define environment variables and refer using `env` field.

 ```yaml
 name: example